Amyotrophic Lateral Sclerosis (ALS) | Lou Gehrig's Disease

 Our team of specialists includes a neurologist, pulmonologist and nutritionist as well as physical, occupational, speech and respiratory therapists.
 Offered monthly, this all-day clinic offers evidence-based care that has been thoroughly researched and proven effective at producing positive outcomes for patients.

-The ALS Association (ALSA), a national nonprofit organization fighting ALS, has named our program a Certified Treatment Center of Excellence — the only program with this designation in the state of Maryland.
+The ALS Association (ALSA), a national nonprofit organization fighting ALS, has named our program a "Certified Treatment Center of Excellence."
 This is the highest level of certification for ALS clinics given by ALSA.

 ALS Diagnosis and Symptoms

 Symptoms usually develop after age 50 but can occur in younger people.
 Breathing or swallowing muscles may be the first affected.
 It usually affects one part of the body first, such as the arm or hand.

 An increasing loss of muscle strength and coordination makes it impossible to do routine tasks such as climbing stairs, lifting items or getting out of a chair.
 It does not affect the senses (sight, smell, taste, hearing, touch) and rarely affects bladder or bowel function, eye movement or a person's ability to think or reason.